emeth-/Email-Permutator/README.md

 This is a chrome extension.
 It's not in the chrome webstore - you'll have to install it as a 'developer mode' extension, see here for details: https://stackoverflow.com/a/24577660/8967723

+To get the files, click the green CODE button in github, then download ZIP, then unzip the file.
+The resulting folder is what you load as an unpacked chrome extension.

 # How do we check if an email is valid?

 - Gmail / google apps for businesses emails are validated with 100% accuracy via [this method](https://blog.0day.rocks/abusing-gmail-to-get-previously-unlisted-e-mail-addresses-41544b62b2)